GlittersIsGold/altpkgdiff/README.md

 # altpkgdiff

-A cli tool that will output a JSON structure that shows:
+A cli tool that output a JSON structure:

 - Packages only in `p10`.
 - Packages only in `sisyphus`.